kvietmeier/scripts/README.md

-### Misc Linux Scripting Projects
+### Linux Scripting Projects

+A collection of practical Bash and shell scripting tools designed to automate and streamline common system administration tasks across Linux environments.

+Created and maintained by Karl Vietmeier / KCV Consulting Licensed under the Apache License 2.0

 ---

 Bash, ksh, csh, python, and misc Linux utilities.

 I may add my cloud-init scripts here as well but if you want to see them now they are in the Terraform repo.

 ---

-#### NOTES:
+#### NOTES

 Recently added scripts for GCP and VAST Data Clusters.

 ---

-dool: dstat has been replaced by "dool" - csv output is broken and dstat is no longer active.
+**dool**: dstat has been replaced by "dool" - csv output is broken and dstat is no longer active.

 * [Dool GitHub](https://github.com/scottchiefbaker/dool/blob/master/README.md)
 * [Use Alien](https://www.serverlab.ca/tutorials/linux/administration-linux/how-install-rpm-packages-on-ubuntu-using-alien/)

 * Install dool with Ansible